ShemaSafari/ShemaOS_v1.0/docs/os_roadmap.md

 ✓ -- Impliment the Keyboard driver (my OS can now take in keyboard inputs)--

-☐ -- Impliment a basic Shell --
+✓ -- Impliment a basic Shell (with commands like clear, about, reboot, help and echo)--

+☐

+☐

 ☐